 External decorations

 Repair category 1

-Notes The external decorations are mostly in reasonable condition but are beginning to deteriorate in places.
+Notes The external decorations are generally in fair order.
+Regular repainting will be required if these areas are to be maintained in satisfactory condition.

 Conservatories/porches

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE

 Communal areas

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE

 Garages and permanent outbuildings

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE